Satomi Takano: Shooto

 Takano made her promotional debut with Shooto against Megumi Sugimoto, in a 51 kg catchweight bout, at Shooto 2020 Vol. 7 on November 23, 2020.
 She won the fight by a first-round submission, forcing Sugimoto to tap at the midway point of the round.

 Takano returned to atomweight for her next bout, against Miku Nakamura at Shooto 2021 Vol.5 on July 25, 2021, in a title eliminator bout.
 She won the fight by a second-round technical knockout.

 Shooto Atomweight champion

 Her victory against Nakamura earned Takano the chance to challenge the reigning Shooto Super Atomweight champion Mina Kurobe at Shooto 2021 Vol.7 on November 6, 2021.
 He won the fight by unanimous decision, with scores of 49-46, 49-45 and 48-47.
 Following this victory, she was recognized as the fourth best atomweight in the world by Fight Matrix.

 Takano was booked face Kanna Asakura on April 17, 2022 at Rizin 35.
 She lost the fight by unanimous decision.

 Takano faced Laura Fontoura at Rizin Landmark 4 on November 6, 2022.
 She won the fight by unanimous decision.

-Takano made her first Shooto Super Atomweight title defense against Ayaka Watanabe at Shooto 2023 Vol.2 on May 21, 2023.
+Takano made her first Shooto Super Atomweight title defense against Ayaka Watanabe at Shooto Colors 1 on May 21, 2023.
+She lost the fight by a second-round technical knockout.

+Pancrase

+Takano faced Zenny Huang in the semifinals of the Pancrase Women's Atomweight Championship tournament on December 24, 2023 at Pancrase 340.
+She won the bout via unanimous decision.
+Takano faced Sayako Fujita for the inaugural Pancrase Women's Atomweight Championship in the tournament finals on March 31, 2024 at Pancrase 341.
+She won the bout by a first-round knockout.

+Takano faced Hong Ye-rin in a non-title bout at Pancrase 347 on September 29, 2024.
+She won the fight by unanimous decision, with three scorecards of 30—27 in her favor.